goodnlp/all-you-need-is-arxiv-search/README.md

 ## What is Arxiv Search

-* There has been an explosion of research output in the scientific community, especially in Arxiv, people could easily get lost and overloaded when reading through
+* There has been an explosion of research output in the scientific community, especially in Arxiv, people could easily get lost and overloaded when following up on research progress.
 * This project helps to provide a handy platform to follow the latest articles from various fields, with search function over any period.